Keyboard Maestro 8 Automates Even More of Your Mac Life

 Prompt with a list: One of the limitations of many macro utilities is that they tend not to be very interactive.
 You can feed them a file or some text and work on it, but it’s hard to modify behavior on the fly with user-driven choices.
 No more with Keyboard Maestro 8, which includes a new action that presents the user with a list of items that can come from a clipboard, variable, file, or text within the action.

-Touch Bar Support: OK, I’m pretending slightly here, since I don’t have a MacBook Pro with a Touch Bar.
+Touch Bar support: OK, I’m pretending slightly here, since I don’t have a MacBook Pro with a Touch Bar.
 But if I did, I’d be all over Keyboard Maestro 8’s new Touch Bar support.
 Right now you can show a palette of macros in the Touch Bar, and tap one to launch it.
 You can also display a set of buttons in the Touch Bar as part of a macro and process the result.

 Drag to create actions: Keyboard Maestro 8 features lots of subtle changes to the macro editor (including full AppleScript support for creating and manipulating macros), but the one I like the most is support for dragging files into a macro.
 Drag an application in, and you get an Activate Application action.
 Drag a script in, and you get the appropriate Execute Script action.
 And any other file, when dragged in, will create an Open File action.